The dog ate my homework: In popular culture

-In 1989 the popular sitcom Saved By The Bell debuted.
+In 1989, the popular sitcom Saved By The Bell debuted.
 Its theme song included the line "the dog ate all my homework last night".
-Thus embedded in the American consciousness, it would be exploited for comic purposes in other television shows and comic strips.

-A 1989 episode of Full House had the Tanners' new puppy, Comet, actually eat DJ's book report along with other household items.
-DJ, knowing that the excuse is a cliché, decides against telling her teacher what happened and claiming her toddler sister Michelle ate the report instead.
+A 1989 episode of Full House had the Tanners' new puppy, Comet, actually eat D.J.'s book report along with other household items (namely, Danny's favorite tie and one of D.J.'s toddler sister Michelle's bunny slippers, although Danny says that Comet actually drooled on the bunny slipper).
+D.J., knowing the excuse is a cliché, decides against telling her teacher what happened, and tells Danny that she will claim Michelle ate it.

-It became an occasional running gag on The Simpsons, which also began airing that year, mostly playing off Bart's tendency to offer ridiculous excuses for all sorts of misconduct to his teacher Mrs. Krabappel.
+It became an occasional running gag on The Simpsons, which also began airing that year, mostly playing off Bart's tendency to offer ridiculous excuses for all sorts of misconduct to his teacher, Mrs. Krabappel.
 In the 1991 episode "Bart the Murderer", a difficult day for Bart begins with Santa's Little Helper, the family dog, eating his homework.
-"I didn't know dogs really did that", he remarks, and finds his teacher equally incredulous since he had used that excuse before.
+"I didn't know dogs really did that," he remarks, and finds his teacher equally incredulous since he had used that excuse before.
 In a later episode, when the dog goes to work for the police, Bart must eat his own homework for the excuse to work.
 When Mrs. Krabappel begins dating Ned Flanders, the Simpsons' neighbor, at the end of the 2011 season, she sees Santa's Little Helper in the Simpsons' yard and asks if he is the dog who has eaten Bart's homework so many times.
 Bart's attempts to demonstrate this and thus lend credibility to his use of the excuse backfire.